SarrahV/Style-React/README.md

 [This is the completed Inline example, don't cheat!](http://codepen.io/sarrahvesselov/pen/ZLaVmV/)

 #Part Four - CSS Modules
-THis repo contains the code needed to complete the CSS Modules part of this workshop.
+This repo contains the code needed to complete the CSS Modules part of this workshop.
 ## To Get started

 Open up your terminal: